As part of the 2019 reforms to private health insurance, the government introduced a new tiered

 can’t add anything more!
 With HBF Gold Hospital you’ll have peace of mind you’ve got the top

 The only treatments not covered by Gold Hospital are things that aren’t covered by private health cover.
 This includes treatments that aren’t on the Medicare benefits schedule such as cosmetic surgery.

 Want to learn more?
 Find out what’s covered on HBF Gold Hospital here.

 Compare our hospital and extras insurance products.
 We have affordable cover options that may suit your needs and budget.

 So which level of cover is the best fit for you?

 If you are looking for health insurance, the best thing you can do is check the product sheet (a summary of what’s covered) before you commit to a product.
 This will help you make sure everything you need is included.

 And if you’re still not sure, don’t worry.
 We’re here to help.
-Contact us and we’ll help you understand which health cover option is best for your needs.
+Contact us and we’ll help you understand which of our health cover options is best for your needs.